fwiptables/fwiptables/README.md

    for iptables linux with COMMAND-LINE with CLI-MENU
    with GUI-MENU with GUI-ROLL with GUI-SHELL.
    And choose one firewall: eraserules, or wizard-mini,
-   or wizard-full, or custom, or one predesignated
+   or wizard-full, or custom, or one static
    firewall to choose one.
 Gen new rules with templates
    and with shield ssh and with comments rules.